 First, the matter of timing: Creative acknowledged during Tuesday’s

-that it received this particular patent from the U.S. Patent and Trademark Office about a month ago.
+press conference that it received this particular patent from the U.S. Patent and Trademark Office about a month ago.
 So why sit on the news for that long, if it’s such a big deal?
 Why, because the press has been so focused on the

 ongoing iPod patent dispute between Apple and Microsoft, said Creative Labs president Craig McHugh, spurring his company to take action.